 Mesro says that at other prisons, he was rejected from games because of racial discrimination.
 But at San Quentin, he welcomes all people to the D&D table.

 Khalifah doesn't like associating himself with any particular race.
 He identifies himself as an ‘other.’
 That’s prison lingo for not being black, white, or Hispanic.
 There's a lot of racial bias and segregation in prison, but when he's playing Dungeons & Dragons, being an 'other' doesn't matter.

 “I had already been on that trip,” Khalifah explained of his identity.
 “But it has helped me to be able to let others do that.
 And to let other people be them true selves.
 They can do that at these tables when we're playing these games.
 Even though it’s made-up characters, they get to be themselves.”

 It’s a diverse group of people who play at San Quentin across race and gender - there are several transgender inmates who have started to play.
 The group has even tried to find books in Spanish so that bilingual players can participate.

 Inmates are faced with many challenges that are overwhelming, but Dungeons & Dragons provides an outlet for them to escape mentally, at least for the moment.

-Editor's note: This story has been updated to reflect the following changes: Dungeons & Dragons is not played with cards, the characters are called Gnolls, not Knolls, and characters can be half-orcs, not half-forks.
+CORRECTION: This story has been updated to reflect the following: Dungeons & Dragons is not played with cards, the characters are called Gnolls, not Knolls, and characters can be half-orcs, not half-forks.